 ¾ cup beer

 Weigh out all the fruit and nuts into a large bowl.
 Make the breadcrumbs in the food processor.
 Use the food processor to grate or finely chop the apples.
 Cut orange into four, remove any seeds then process till finely chopped and pulpy.
-If leaving out the mixed peel and cherries, substitute with dried apricots.
-Chop figs or dates, almonds and apricots (if using) in the food processor.
+Chop figs or dates and apricots (if using) in the food processor.
+Roughly chop the nuts.

 When cold cover snugly with aluminium foil and store in a cool, dark cupboard or in warmer climates, in the fridge.
 To serve, steam again for 2-3 hours.
 Tip the pudding onto a serving dish.
 Heat some brandy then set it alight and pour over and bring to the table while still burning.
 Serve the pudding with cream or brandy butter.